Quarantine on Cruise Ship in Japan Comes Under Question

 “There's no reason this should not have worked if it had been done properly," she said.

-Some passengers on the Diamond Princess described the ship as a "floating prison" but were allowed to walk on the decks for several minutes every day while wearing a mask and were told to keep their distance from others.
+Some passengers on the Diamond Princess described the ship as a “floating prison” but were allowed to walk on the decks every day while wearing a mask and were told to keep their distance from others.

 Hunter, the medicine professor, said the continued spread of the virus could be due to compliance problems.